Reut212/Operating_System/ex7/readme.txt

     - file.txt (path- "home/reut")
 just like in a normal file system
 5. all of the filesystem is being written to 'filesystem.txt'.

+Notes:
+1. Ignore all errors in the tests - They're supposed to be there